elmaxe/devops-tutorial/README.md

         python-version: 3.8
 ```
 #### Multiple Python version
-If you want to support multiple python versions (e.g. 3.8 and 3.7) and want to test all of them, it is possible to add
+If you want to support multiple Python versions (e.g. 3.8 and 3.7) and want to test all of them, it is possible to add
 ```yml
 strategy:
       matrix: